-A Solar Farm is situated on the east side of Mike Griffin Way and provides, via Grantscape, small grants for village projects."
+A Solar Farm is situated at the end of Gib Lane and provides, via Grantscape, small grants for village projects.

 There are currently two public houses/restaurants (The Barn/Bay 19 and The Doghouse) in the NA offering a variety of food from coffee and cake through to traditional pub food, also catering for special events.
 The pub which was formerly The Bell is now Lounge India, a traditional Indian restaurant which opened in May 2022.
 The Red Lion is currently closed as of July 2023.